MrKindness235/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Learning pointers, great tools to redirect values between functions.
-Laylanes of values if you will.
+Leylines of values if you will.